CocoaPods/guides.cocoapods.org/source/making/using-pod-lib-create.html.md

 pod lib create MyLibrary
 ```

-> Note: you can add another parameter with a git repo address to use your own [pod-template](https://github.com/cocoapods/pod-template)
+> Note: you can add another parameter with a git repo address to use your own [pod-template](https://github.com/cocoapods/pod-template) <br/>Second Note: you can press return to select the default (underlined) option

 ## Making a Demo Application